alpha-fi/clp-contracts/README.md

 NEAR-CLP is a set of protocols for decentralized finance.
 With a ground research and solid experience in smart-contract development we define our mission as:

-> To develop a sustainable foundation of DeFi ecosystem with NEAR blockchain
+__To develop a sustainable foundation of DeFi ecosystem with NEAR blockchain_

-We are creating building blocks for the DeFi which are secure, reliable and sustainable.
+We are creating a building blocks for the DeFi which are secure, reliable and sustainable.

 We use **Ethereum-NEAR Rainbow Bridge** to provide better service for Ethereum assets.
 Check the note [below](#why-bridging-with-ethereum) for more details.